Catfish is a popular fish among anglers, and there are many different types of catfish that can be caught in freshwater and saltwater.

 They feed on a variety of foods including insects, crustaceans, and small fish.

-Glass catfish are not commonly consumed, but they are sometimes kept as ornamental fish in aquariums.
+Glass catfish are not commonly consumed but are sometimes kept as ornamental fish in aquariums.

 This must be one of the most intriguing and unique species of catfish.
 Glass Catfish are so called because their bodies are entirely translucent.
 This is also why they are popularly known as “ghost catfish” or “phantom catfish.”